owncloud/theme-example/README.md

 ### Use the theme-example App

 To use the `theme-example` app, clone or download this repository to the `owncloud\apps` folder on your server.
 Please note that the Apache user needs access rights to the folder and its content.
-As an example, use the following command to adjust the permissions: `chmod -R www-data:www-data theme-example`.
+As an example, use the following command to adjust the permissions: `chown -R www-data:www-data theme-example`.

 If you change the name of the app (the folder name) from `theme-example` to another name, be sure to change the `<id>` in the file `appinfo\info.xml` as well.
 The folder name and the `<id>` must be identical.